 Looking to fire up the grill this summer but stay Whole30 approved?
 This Grilled Tri-Tip Steak with Mushrooms and herb compound butter will knock your socks off and is completely Whole30 compliant!
 The grilled tri-tip will prove to your friends and family that eating lean and healthy doesn’t mean you have to sacrifice flavor.

 There’s something about a grilled steak that nails it every single time in a way that poultry and pork just can’t reproduce.
-A great grilled chicken or pork chop will satisfy me every tie and can really be done spectacularly, but beef, beef is where my mouth starts to salivate and I really get excited about the possibilities.
+A great grilled chicken or pork chop will satisfy me every time and can really be done spectacularly, but beef, beef is where my mouth starts to salivate and I really get excited about the possibilities.

-Needless to say, when heading to the butcher for a weeknight grill out, I snagged a fresh 2-pound tri-tip off the counter as I saw them arranging their cuts without asking what else was around back.
-It’s not a cut I get to experiment with in my region due to its lack of popularity and rarely do I find it not in a vacuum sealed bag with a Santa Maria seasoning already working it’s way in, inspired by its humble rise to fame in California.
+Needless to say, when heading to the butcher for a weeknight grill out, I snagged a fresh 2-pound tri-tip off the counter.
+I saw them arranging their cuts without asking what else was around back.
+It’s not a cut I get to experiment with in my region due to its lack of popularity.
+So, rarely do I find it not in a vacuum sealed bag with a Santa Maria seasoning already working it’s way in, inspired by its humble rise to fame in California.

 Tri-tip isn’t as hot and fast as a thin steak, so give it a little time over the heat to allow the muscle to really break down without seizing up and add time in for a good rest before slicing thin and diagonally on a bias against the grain.

 Now on to the grilled tri-tip with mushrooms….

-- 1 2 to 4 lbs tri-tip, trimmed
+- 1 2 to 4 lbs tri-tip trimmed

 - 1/3 cup coconut aminos